Click on the banners to see Frequently Asked Questions for the respective topics.

 The elevation of Upper Prior and Lower Prior Lakes are predominantly controlled by natural processes of the water cycle including: precipitation– rain and snow falling directly on the surface of the lakes; surface runoff– rain or snow that falls on land and eventually runs into the lake through direct connections including from flow across properties and water from many streets and roads that is connected through the storm drain system; stream flow– when upstream water bodies increase in elevation and begin to flow downstream, such as Spring Lake flowing into Upper Prior Lake; groundwater interactions– both through discharge (water from underground aquifers welling up from an aquifer through springs) and recharge (water from the lake filtering down into the aquifer); evaporation– temperature, humidity, wind and even boat action all play factors in the rate of evaporation.

 Upper and Lower Prior Lakes are landlocked and do not have a natural lake outlet.
 However, the Prior Lake Outlet System was constructed in 1983 to provide an artificial means to alleviate high water concerns and minimize flood damages.
 (See the Prior Lake Outlet System tab, below, or Prior Lake Outlet Structure page for further information).
-The DNR is ultimately in charge of lake elevations and requires the District to apply for permission to implement practices which significantly alter lake levels.
+The DNR is ultimately in charge of lake elevations and requires the District to follow a DNR-approved operating plan and apply for permission to implement practices which significantly alter lake levels.

 Why is Upper Prior Lake south of Lower Prior Lake?
 Aren’t they one lake?

-While they are commonly referred to as one lake, Upper Prior and Lower Prior Lakes are two individual waterbodies according to the MN DNR.
+While they are commonly referred to as one lake, Upper Prior and Lower Prior Lakes are considered two individual waterbodies by the MN DNR.
 The lakes were named based on the direction of water flow, rather than geographic location.
 Water from Upper Prior (upstream) flows into Lower Prior (downstream).
 The division between the two lakes is the County Road 21, at Wagon Bridge.
 The lakes used to be physically separated, and historic data shows different elevations for each lake.
-Prior Lakes were named in honor of Charles H. Prior, superintendent of the Minnesota Division of the Milwaukee Railroad from 1871 to 1886.
+The lakes were named in honor of Charles H. Prior, superintendent of the Minnesota Division of the Milwaukee Railroad from 1871 to 1886.